Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 - Transforms recurring disasters into growth opportunities

-- Creates lasting change in 30 days or less
+- Builds real change in 30 days of practice

 The 9 Dating Personalities: Your Type-Specific Blueprint

-Through careful observation of how each Enneagram type dates, what attracts them, and why they fail, clear patterns emerge.
-Here’s what actually works:
+Through careful observation of how each Enneagram type dates, what attracts them, and where they get stuck, clear patterns emerge.
+Here is what helps:

 Type 1 - The Perfectionist: Breaking the Criticism Cycle